capearso/limbernie.github.io/_posts/2020-06-05-Wonderland-THM-walkthrough.md

 ssh alice@10.10.200.195
 ```

 Since we have the alice password.
 We run a sudo -l to see if we can run any commands on the box.
+We can also get the user flag by doing cat /root/user.txt at this point or grab it with root at the end of the challenge.

 {% include image.html image_alt="WonderLand/WonderlandAliceSudo_d5tisn.jpg" image_src="WonderLand/WonderlandAliceSudo_d5tisn.jpg" %}